Constructive S4 modal logics with the finite birelational frame property: Strong completeness and finite model property for CS4

 \subsection{Prime theories}

-We first introduce the notions common to all our completeness proofs.
+We first introduce the notions that will be useful not only for \altterm{def:csf}{$\csf$}, but also for the other logics considered later.
 Fix a logic $\Lambda$.
-At the moment we only need to assume that $\Lambda$ is a logic and that it includes intuitionistic logic and the axiom \ref{ax:ref:box}.
+At the moment we only need to assume that $\Lambda$ is a logic (in the \term{intuitionistic modal language}[modal language] $\lanfull$) that includes intuitionistic logic.